Canals, Space Cakes, & People Watching in Amsterdam

 The intensity.

-You can feel how deeply he experienced the world through his paintings.
+You can almost feel how deeply he experienced the world simply by standing in front of his work.

-The city somehow feels both calm and alive at the same time.
+The city somehow feels calm and alive at exactly the same time.

-Looking Back, Amsterdam Feels Like A Snapshot Of A Very Specific Version Of Myself
+Looking Back, Amsterdam Reminds Me Of A Younger Version Of Myself

 Not every trip has to change your life.

-Some trips just remind you how fun it feels to be young, curious, and slightly impulsive.
+Some trips simply remind you how fun it is to be young, curious, and a little impulsive.